 As you can see from the recipes above, stone statues and quartz statues are crafted like armor stands, but with stone or quartz blocks instead of sticks.

-Statues act like armor stands with arms; however, they share the model of the player.
+Statues act like armor stands with arms, but they have the model of the player.
 Additionally, armor pieces and items put on the statues are given the textures of the quartz or stone.

 Statues have two states: default and powered, the latter being when it is receiving a redstone signal.
 Normally, the unpowered state is the stance of the armor stand with its arms at its side, and the powered state is the stance is of the player running.